aspose-cells/Aspose.Cells-Products/cells/net/conversion/xlsm-to-xml/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert XLSM to XML Using C#" %}}

- In order to convert XLSM to XML, we’ll use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert XLSM to XML, we will use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.cells)